StadGent/mail_template_gent-base/README.md

-# Mail template Gent Base
+# Mail Template Gent Base

 This mail template is used for system emails sent from websites or apps of the City of Ghent.
 The mail template follows the corporate identity of the City of Ghent.